 “The Jews picked up stones again to stone Him.
 Jesus answered them, ‘I showed you many good works from the Father; for which of them are you stoning Me?’
 The Jews answered Him, ‘For a good work we do not stone You, but for blasphemy; and because You, being a man, make Yourself out to be God.”’
 John 10:31-33 NASB

-Christ commanded complete devotion to Himself in His teaching and calling disciples.
-His call involved death to friendship with this world especially when it comes to putting forth His name and gospel out into that world.
+In Christ’s teaching and calling disciples, He commanded complete devotion to Himself.
+His call involved death to friendship with this world especially when it came to putting forth His name and gospel out into that world.
 There are Scripture texts that give us clear indication of this reality.

 “Blessed are those who have been persecuted for the sake of righteousness, for theirs is the kingdom of heaven.
 Blessed are you when people insult you and persecute you, and falsely say all kinds of evil against you because of Me.
 Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you.”
 Matthew 5:10-12 NASB

 “For whoever is ashamed of Me and My words, the Son of Man will be ashamed of him when He comes in His glory, and the glory of the Father and of the holy angels.”
 Luke 9:26 NASB

 Utterly sold out loyalty to Christ was the very common demand that He made as He taught His disciples.
 It was so much so that many would stop following Him because the price was too high.

 In fact, loyalty to Christ at the end of the age would cost them dearly as seen in the following two texts:

 “You will be hated by all because of My name, but it is the one who has endured to the end who will be saved.”
 Matthew 10:22 NASB